Hi! I’m Meg, and I’m self-employed.

 ✔ Do file a 1099 for independent contractors and unincorporated businesses to whom you paid over $600 in a single tax year.

 ✘ Do not file a 1099 for employees.
 You’ll report your employees’ wages, tips, and other compensation on a Form W-2.
 Not sure whether someone is a contractor or an employee?
-Click here for more info on how to tell the difference.
+Go back to the previous question.

 ✘ Do not file a 1099 for Corporations.
-If the person you paid $600 or more is classified as an s-corp or a c-corp, you won’t need to file a 1099 for them.
-You’ll be able to tell whether they’re incorporated or not based on the Form W-9 you should have requested they fill out when you hired them.
+If the person you paid is classified as an s-corp or a c-corp, you won’t need to file a 1099 for them.
+You’ll be able to tell whether they’re incorporated or not based on the Form W-9 they filled out when you hired them.

 Step 2: Complete Form 1099-MISC using the information you gathered in Step 1.